***Updated September 2019***

 Physicians care about helping to keep people healthy.
 Scientists and public health professionals determine what vaccines need to be created to prevent epidemics.
 Vaccine companies fill the orders, and healthcare providers give the shots.
 This is the health circle.
 There is no conspiracy for getting rich.
 Just stop with this already.

 7. I can’t take needles and they stopped the nose spray.
+(CRITICAL UPDATE!)

-Let’s just briefly list a few things that hurt more than a flu shot.
+But even if you don’t use the nose spray, let’s just briefly list a few things that hurt more than a flu shot.

 - Falling and scraping your knee